TheSaltMaker/lil_insta_scraper/README.md

 # lil_insta_scraper
 lil_insta_scraper is a little instagram scraper in python.
+It allows you to grab the mail and/or the phone number on some account who let you see those informations.
 # Installation
 ```bash
 git clone https://github.com/TheSaltMaker/lil_insta_scraper.git